donglearnsda/Power-BI-Olist-E-commerce-Sales-and-Logistics-Performance-Analysis/README.md

 **5. Analytics Requests:**

-- Used DAX functions to calculate performance metrics such as #Revenue, #Quantity, #Product, #Sellers, #Freight Value, AVG Delivered Days, AVG Product Weight, AVG Product Volume,…
+- Used= DAX functions to calculate performance metrics such as #Revenue, #Quantity, #Product, #Sellers, #Freight Value, AVG Delivered Days, AVG Product Weight, AVG Product Volume,…
-- Used different types of charts to compare performance under different dimensions such as Time, Payment Type, Area, Category, Seller, Status,…
+- Use different types of charts to compare performance under different dimensions such as Time, Payment Type, Area, Category, Seller, Status,…
-- Used Slicers to get deeper view into performance such as Time, Product Categories, States slicers.
+- Use Slicers to get deeper view into performance such as Time, Product Categories, States slicers.

 **6. Methodology:**